tdemin16/Continual-LayerNorm-Tuning/README.md

 The code does not store trained weights, thus a proper code must be written to store and load weights.

-For any questions, please get in touch with us at thomas.demin@studenti.unitn.it or open an issue.
+For any questions, please get in touch with us at thomas.demin@unitn.it or open an issue.

 ## Citation
 ```